sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 Rendering the entire visualization on my own server and broadcasting it guarantees that every viewer gets the exact same high-fidelity experience, regardless of their hardware.
 It's easy to run on a TV where the browser version isn't really as easy.
 This pivot also made the tech stack an easy choice.
 Once I started experimenting with [Ebitengine](https://ebitengine.org/), hardware-accelerated rendering in Go gave me crisper, far more fluid visuals than I could ever squeeze out of a standard browser canvas.

-The downside to this approach is that there is less opportunity for interaction.
-You can't zoom to a region that you care about.
-You can't show or hide any of the UI elements.
-You can't really customize it at all.
+The downside is reduced interaction: no zooming, no toggling UI, no customization.
 I think this tradeoff was ultimately worth it, but I just want to note what I lost from making this dramatic change in architecture.

 ### Flattening IP Space

 To map a BGP update to a geographic location, you need reliable IP-to-region data.
 I am currently only focusing on IPv4, and that data comes from five Regional Internet Registries (RIRs).
 Each registry publishes large and sometimes overlapping delegated stats files.

 Fragmented lookups across raw datasets might be fine for offline processing.
-But this is live data, and there is a strict frame rate budget.
-If the engine had to search through five separate datasets for every single update, the visualization would immediately grind to a halt.
-At 30,000+ updates per second, efficiency is non-negotiable.
+But there is a strict frame rate budget.
+If the engine had to search through five separate datasets for every single update, the visualization would stutter.
+At 30,000+ updates per second, efficiency is pretty important.

 To solve this, I preprocess all the data upfront using a sweep-line algorithm.
 Each IP range acts as a segment on a 1D number line.
 The algorithm walks across this space, resolves any overlaps between registries, and collapses millions of ranges into a single, clean, non-overlapping index.